-- are supported by outstanding teachers, have a school based mentor and an academic tutor from the University who will be an expert specialist in the field.
-All of these will be dedicated to your development as a high quality reflective practitioner
+- are supported by outstanding teachers, have a school-based mentor and an academic tutor from the University who will be an expert specialist in the field.
+They will all be dedicated to your development as a high-quality reflective practitioner.

 - gain a PGCE which includes qualified teacher status and can be used as the first third of a masters degree if you wish to continue with this accredited professional development in the early part of your career